 One of my favorite aspects of visiting downtown, however, is the history on display in plain sight.
 Unlike the Strip that seemingly erases its history to rebuild every few decades, downtown Las Vegas boasts enduring, and historic landmarks and artifacts.

-Below, we’ll dive into notable historic things to see on Fremont Street and downtown Las Vegas.
+Below, I’ll dive into notable historic things to see on Fremont Street and downtown Las Vegas.

 Golden Gate Casino: The structure itself was built in 1906 when Golden Gate opened as Hotel Nevada.
 In 1907, the property received Nevada’s first telephone.
 The phone number?
 1. Guests can still stay in Golden Gate’s “Original 10” rooms which date back to the hotel’s opening in 1906.
 While the rooms have been updated and have modern amenities, they are pretty small when compared to standards today.
 There are also historic artifacts on display at Golden Gate’s hotel registration desk.

 Door to Golden Gate’s Original Hotel Wall: While Golden Gate has received several facelifts since originally opening as Hotel Nevada in 1906, there are still traces of her rich history on Fremont Street.
 Check out the small unmarked door located along the hallway to the high limit room, which opens to reveal part of an original wall of the hotel.
 If only those walls could recite the stories they have seen over the years.

 Historic Fountain at Golden Gate: Also located in the high limit room at Golden Gate is a fountain with intricate tile work.
 Pictured below, the fountain is also a throwback to the early 1900s.

 Bar Prohibition! at Golden Gate: Boasting famous patrons like Frank Sinatra, Sammy Davis Jr., and Dean Martin, this historic bar is a must-see when downtown Las Vegas.